LogicalTrust/minerva_lib/README.md

 A: Use -h switch or help command in the shell mode.

-Q: Function input variables depend on each other?
+Q: Does Function input variables depend on each other?

 A: You have to wrap function yourself, sorry.

 Q: How can I help you?

-A: See TODO, fill bug reports, send PRs.
+A: Take a look at TODO list, fill bug reports, send PRs.
 Your help is more than welcome.

 Q: What are the dependencies?